 Mimico Creek and the adjacent riparian areas as identified in the Ravine and Natural Heritage Feature Plan provide important and significant connectivity of wildlife habitats through the Study Area.
-Beyond this, there is little landscape connectivity between the Project Location and the surrounding habitat as the it is bordered by Park Lawn Road, Lakeshore Boulevard and the Gardiner Expressway.
-Although some wildlife species may utilize habitats found within the Project Location, the habitat is commonly found within areas adjacent to the study area and as a result, the loss of poor quality habitat is unlikely to result in significant impacts to these species as they will likely move to other habitats.
+Beyond this, there is little landscape connectivity between the Project Location and the surrounding habitat as it is bordered by Park Lawn Road, Lake Shore Boulevard and the Gardiner Expressway.
+Although some wildlife species may utilize habitats found within the Project Location, the habitat is commonly found within areas adjacent to the Study Area and as a result, the loss of poor quality habitat is unlikely to result in significant impacts to these species.

 Areas that were given a NHS designation will be impacted from the proposed development.
-As the NHS areas contain poor quality habitat and are highly fragmented from the rest of the NHS by highways, roads and the rail corridor, no significant impacts to the NHS are expected.
+As these NHS areas contain poor quality habitat and are highly fragmented from the rest of the NHS by highways, roads and the rail corridor, no significant impacts to the NHS as a whole are expected.